Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/pmgr/pmgr.rst

 .. note::

-    In some cases, it's handy to use existing page instances a template for new pages To use the page as a template, open `Structure` or `Search` tab in the template selection dialog.
+    In some cases, it's handy to use existing page instances as a template for new pages To use the page as a template, open `Structure` or `Search` tab in the template selection dialog.

 The content of the `Edit` pane is shown in accordance with :term:`attributes <attribute>` used on the page